 There are various tours that are catered for the family whether you are wanting to see the scenery or visit some cultural sites.
 You could explore a real Polynesian village, followed by a sunset luau, at the Polynesian Cultural Centre.
 Show your little ones a piece of history with a tour of Pearl Harbour.

 Humpback whales visit Hawaii every year from November to May with the peak of the season being January to March.
 There are a variety of boat tours and whale watching cruises with some offering free child places at selected times.
-Maui is a top whale watching spot but there are whale watching cruises at most harbours.
+There are lots of Whale watching tours in Maui but there are whale watching cruises at most harbours.

 Ride a train through a plantation